EGI-Federation/documentation/content/en/internal/configuration-database/users-roles/_index.md

 ---
 title: "Users and roles"
 weight: 30
-description: >-
+type: "docs"
-  Guide about user accounts and the roles.
+description: "Guide about user accounts and the roles"
 ---

 ## Introduction

-In the sub-pages there is an explanation over the user accounts on GOCDB, how to manage them, and the roles defined in GOCDB.
+In the sub-pages there is an explanation over the EGI Configuration Database user accounts, how to manage them, and the roles defined.